data-umbrella/data-umbrella.github.io/_posts/2023-07-20-mariatta-community.md

 #### Mariatta 0:40

 Yes, PyLadies.
-I met PyLadies.
+I mentioned PyLadies.

 #### Reshama 0:50
 Okay, so yeah.
 And tell us a little bit about what kind of work you do and what your background is in terms of work and education.